 - Cost: Cost greatly varies depending on how many people you’re traveling with.
 For example, the price for a trip from the airport in San Jose to Playa Hermosa can be as low as $125.
 If you’re traveling with a party of 6, that’s about $21 per person, and for 2 passengers it would be about $62 per person.

-Flights: Traveling by car or bus is a great way to see the country, but if you’re short on time or just want to get to the breaks faster, there are multiple options for domestic flights throughout Costa Rica.
-The two main airlines for domestic flights are Nature Air and SANSA.
+Flights: Traveling by car or bus is a great way to see the country, but if you’re short on time or just want to get to the breaks faster, a domestic flight is a good option.
+The main airline for domestic flights is SANSA airlines.

 - Cost: One-way from $55 – $120; round-trip from $100 – $240

-Here’s a list of destinations you can fly to from San Jose, and the drive time versus fly time:
+To help put things into perspective, here’s a list of destinations you can fly to from San Jose with the drive time versus fly time:

 *A note about getting around– There are some destinations with very similar or exact same names in Costa Rica, so always double check that you’re headed to the right place.
 There are at least three beaches named “Playa Hermosa.”

 And while it’s awesome that everyone wants to name their beach beautiful beach because every beach is so beautiful, you don’t want to show up at the one that’s five hours away from the Playa Hermosa where your hotel is.

 Also, it’s good to know that locals in Costa Rica are very friendly, so if you get lost, don’t despair!
 Just ask a friendly Tico and you’ll be right on your way.

 As with everything else, you’ll find a range of accommodations that cater to every budget.
 Costa Rica has gone through its share of development so there’s a ton of options.
 Whether you’re just looking for a place to lay your head, an all-inclusive surf camp, or for the ultimate beach hacienda, Costa Rica is there for you.

 Going by the name of hospedaje, pension, or pasada, there’s plenty of budget-friendly places to stay, especially catering to surfers near surf breaks.